Francis Evans (diplomat): Early life and education

+Diplomatic career

 Between 1920 and 1926 Evans was the British vice-consul at New York City, and for another three years after that at Boston.
 In 1929, he was sent to Colón, Panama, remaining there until 1932, when he again returned to the United States.
 He subsequently spent five years as consul at Los Angeles, and after a period at the Foreign Office he returned to New York as consul general there, an appointment he held until 1950.

 In 1951 Evans became under-secretary of state at the Foreign Office, and the following year he was appointed British ambassador to Israel, having become minister there the previous year.
 This was immediately followed in 1954 by his appointment as ambassador to Argentina, a post he held for three years before retiring.

+From 1957 to 1965, he was chairman of the Northern Ireland Development Council, and from 1962 and 1966 he also served as the agent for the Northern Ireland Government in Great Britain.

+Awards

-From 1957 to 1965, Sir Francis was chairman of the Northern Ireland Development Council, and from 1962 and 1966 he also served as the agent for the Northern Ireland Government in Great Britain.
-Much honoured, he was appointed CMG in 1944 and knighted as KCMG in 1946, finally being appointed GBE in 1957.
-He was also the recipient of honorary degrees from the Queen's University of Belfast, the University of Ulster and Ripon College, Wisconsin, and was a deputy lieutenant of Belfast.
+He was appointed CMG in 1944 and knighted as KCMG in 1946, and appointed GBE in 1957.
+He was the recipient of honorary degrees from the Queen's University of Belfast, the University of Ulster and Ripon College, Wisconsin.
+He was also made a deputy lieutenant of Belfast.

+Personal life

-For many years Sir Francis served on the Board of Governors of his old school Belfast Royal Academy.
+For many years Evans served on the Board of Governors of his old school, Belfast Royal Academy.

-Sir Francis's wife, Mary, Lady Evans, whom he married in 1920, died in 1976.
-Sir Francis died seven years later.
+He married Mary, Lady Evans, in 1920.
+She died seven years before him in 1976.
 There were no children of the marriage.